ARossiter0/Memoranda/Deliverable3.md

 **Did you meet your sprint goal?**

-> No. We failed to implement sprint functionality.
-We did meet most of our objectives.
+> All of the created and assigned user stories and tasks were completed.
+However we failed to implement sprint functionality becuase it was glanced over.
+We did meet the majority of our express objectives.

 **Did you complete all stories on your Spring Backlog?**